Ronlin1/instaCanva/README.md

 ### Natural Language Processing

-Google Gemini AI is used to handle natural language input from users, providing appropriate responses and assistance based on the user's request.
+IBM Watsonx  AI is used to handle natural language input from users, providing appropriate responses and assistance based on the user's request.

 ## Logging